Funding is vital for startups and small businesses. Fortunately, venture capital firms are handing out record amounts of money.

 The due diligence process reviews every aspect of a company, including its financial reports and compliance with laws and regulations.
 Perform due diligence with key business leadership in your company, of course, and bring in lawyers and accountants.

 Failure to do the latter can be serious.
 The startup TikTok neglected to perform due diligence on privacy law.
 As a result, it received a fine of nearly $6 million.
 Fines can erode your financial results and tarnish your reputation.
+Thankfully for TikTok, the platform has really taken off and become very popular, which has probably saved it after the hefty fine.
+The possibility to buy TikTok followers has allowed many people to boost their profiles, increasing awareness of the company and encouraging more and more people to sign up to TikTok.
+No doubt they will pay more attention to privacy law from now on.

 Know When to Part Company